ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 ### Evolver Primates: Mapping the Genomes Back to the Minigraph

 `minigraph` does not perform base alignment, so the graph constructed above will only contain SVs (>50bp).
 The remainder of the pipeline will add base-level alignments to the graph using Cactus.
 The first step is to use `minigraph` to map each input sequence back to the graph.
-The `minigraph` GFA itself will be come a "genome" in the Cactus graph, so a path for its fasta sequence also needs to be specified with `--outputFasta`.
+The `minigraph` GFA itself will become a "genome" in the Cactus graph, so a path for its fasta sequence also needs to be specified with `--outputFasta`.

 ```
 cactus-graphmap ./jobstore primates-pg/evolverPrimates.pg.txt primates-pg/primates.gfa.gz primates-pg/primates.paf --realTimeLogging --reference simChimp --outputFasta primates-pg/primates.gfa.fa.gz